liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/05-blogs-analytics.markdown

 # Blogs Analytics [](id=blogs-analytics)

 [Blogs Entries](/discover/portal/-/knowledge_base/7-1/blogs)
 are important content on websites.
-They attract readers, who return to view new blog posts and interact in discussion.
+They attract readers who return to view new blog posts and interact in discussion.

 Analytics Cloud gives you important insights into how engaged readers are with